dkvasnicka/petrolbyte/README.md

 #### Why?

 I love cars and I love to fix/do as much as I can myself.
 Most of the reasonably good car diagnostics software is expensive and (AFAIK) none of it is web/server-based.
-And most importantly: I wanted something that could run (not only) on my Raspberry Pi and could serve as a smart carputer and a diagnostic device at the same time - all accessible using just a web browser.
+And most importantly: I wanted something that could run (not only) on my Raspberry Pi (that's why the server doesn't run on JVM) and could serve as a smart carputer and a diagnostic device at the same time - all accessible using just a web browser.

 #### Current status